viet34tqc/notebook/interview.md

 - Only call Hooks at the top level.
 You shouldn't call `useState` in loop, conditions
 - Only call Hooks inside React function components
-- Whenever we have connected `useState` and `useEffect` hooks, it’s a good opportunity to extract them into a custom hook:
+- Whenever we have connected `useState` and `useEffect` hooks, it's a good opportunity to extract them into a custom hook:
 - `useState` doens't merge objects when the state is updated.
 It replaces them.
 - Don't use `async` with callback function in `useEffect`.
 It can work fine if you have only one `useEffect`.
 However, if you have multiple `useEffect`, you could run into race conditon.